 - Surfaces and confronts issues and conflict with openness and candor, balanced with diplomacy and empathy

 2. From this ranking, a list of candidates is generated to invite to participate in the remaining selection process.
 Candidates who accept the invitation are then sent a set of written interview questions that cover their vision for ASBMR, what they hope to accomplish as ASBMR President, and how to best address the key issues facing the bone, mineral, and musculoskeletal field.

 3. From the written interview portion, the candidate list is further narrowed to the top candidates as determined by the Nominating Committee.
 These candidates are then asked to participate in an oral interview with the Nominating Committee.
 The oral interviews allow the Nominating Committee to ask candidates more specific questions based upon their written interview answers on their vision for ASBMR, what they hope to accomplish, and how to best address the current key issues facing the Society.

-4. Once the oral interviews are concluded the top two or three candidates are then presented on the Slate of Nominees to be approved by the ASBMR Council at the Summer Council Meeting.
+4. Once the oral interviews are concluded, the top two or three candidates for each officer position are then presented on the Slate of Nominees to be approved by the ASBMR Council at the Summer Council Meeting.
 Once the slate is approved, the candidates are presented via electronic ballot for vote by the ASBMR membership.

 - March 11, 2019: Application Deadline.